 Read us into your conspiracy.
 Let us know the plan.
 If we are interested you will be contacted.

 There will be one winner of the Dramaturgy-Driven Grant.
 The winner will receive $1000 US to put their plan into action.
-We’ll make the announcement at the 2017 LMDA Conference in Berkeley (June 21st-24th, 2017).
+We’ll make the announcement at the 2018 LMDA Conference in Toronto (June 21st-23rd, 2018).

 1. The application is free and open to all who self-identify as dramaturgs, whether you are a member of LMDA or not.
 Applicants can be from anywhere in the world, though applications must be in English.
-If you come from a culture that does not view dramaturgy as separate from other parts of the creative process, or does not have a word for dramaturgy, and you feel your work fits within the rubric above, please contact VP Grants and Awards Brad Rothbart and Administrator of Grants and Awards Fly Steffens, at firstname.lastname@example.org to speak further.
+If you come from a culture that does not view dramaturgy as separate from other parts of the creative process, or does not have a word for dramaturgy, and you feel your work fits within the rubric above, please contact VP Grants and Awards Bernardo Mazon at email@example.com to speak further.

 2. Only one application per person.

-3. The first round of applications opens on February 6th, 2017 at 12:00 AM EST and closes at 11:59 PM EDT on March 17th, The application must be a minimum of 500 and a maximum of 4000 words.
+3. The first round of applications opens on January 1st, 2018 at 12:00 AM EST and closes at 11:59 PM EDT on February 16th, 2018.
+The application must be a minimum of 500 and a maximum of 4000 words.
 The will be no reward for brevity nor punishment for length.
 The application is NOT available online.
-For the first round, please create a document titled The Plan, attach it as a .doc or.docx file, and email it to email@example.com with the subject line “Dramaturgy Driven 2017 - The Plan."
+For the first round, please create a document titled The Plan, attach it as a .doc or.docx file, and email it to firstname.lastname@example.org with the subject line “Dramaturgy Driven 2018 - The Plan."
 In this document simply explain your plan and why you are passionate about it, with absolutely no identifying information - just the what and the why.
-If we feel that your proposed conspiracy merits further consideration, we will be in contact by April 21st and ask for further information at that time.
-The desired information will be requested of you at that time, and you will only have one week to get it to us, as it will be due April 28th.
-Be ready.
-If you have not heard from us by April 21st, your application has not been selected to move forward.
+Recipients will be decided by May 31st, and notified shortly thereafter.

 5. The winner of the award must appear at two conferences, either in person or virtually (using an application such as Zoom).
 The first appearance would be to accept the award, and the second to present it to the next year’s winner.